 Germans used barley and wheat in brewing beer.

 The use of hops did not become widespread until the tenth century.

-• The most popular festivities in England were known as ‘ales.’
+• The most popular festivities in England were “ales.”

-• Ale and beer were given to lords for rent.
+• Lords accepted ale and beer for rent.

 • In England, alewives brewed at least two strengths of beer.
 Monks brewed three.
 The alcoholic strength was indicated by single, double, or triple Xs.

 • German towns were granted the privilege of brewing and selling beer in their immediate localities.
-Many towns took great pride in their beer.
+Many towns had great pride in their beer.

 The first national tax imposed on ale in England was to support the Crusades.